Tour A - Back to the Old Country - The Ethnic Apple Tour

 As we complete this tour, we pass directly in front of the United Nations.
 What better place than this to reflect on the unique urban mosaic that makes The Big Apple such a fascinating place to explore, especially by bike!

 Enjoy a “Bike and Bite” delicious ethnic Thai or Polish luncheon! (food cost not included)

 “I just wanted to say thanks for such a brilliant tour.
 I've been to NYC about four or five times and I have to say it was the best day I've ever had there!!
 Getting to explore the outskirts of Manhattan was great, the guides really looked after us and were pretty much able to answer every question put to them and were full of information about every place we went!!” -- Síobhra Rush, Dublin, Ireland

-This tour leaves every Friday, year-round, weather permitting, at 10:00 am from the Upper East Side of Manhattan (near the 68th street on the #6 subway).
+This tour leaves every Friday, year-round, weather permitting, at 10:00 am from the Upper East Side of Manhattan (near the 68th street on the #6 subway) (precise address will be given after booking is made).
 It is approximately 15 miles and will last about 7 hours.
 (It is also available, by special request, any weekday)

 The $95 cost includes the bike, a helmet, the licensed tour guide in front and “sweep” in back ($10 less with your own bike).